Inwood Hill Park: Use as park

-Andrew Haswell Green, who was in charge of the Central Park Commission, and responsible for laying out the streets on the Upper West Side and in Upper Manhattan, first suggested that a park be created in Inwood in 1895.
-His idea did not gain traction quickly, but the discovery of archeological finds in the area, the unique geology of the hill, historical associations (both true and merely rumored), the inherent beauty of the landscape and the views to be seen from it finally brought the city around, and between 1915 and the early 1940s, it purchased parcels of land that make up the park as it is today.
+Andrew Haswell Green, an early commissioner of the Department of Parks and Recreation, first suggested that a park be created in Inwood in 1895 for the newly formed department.
+His idea did not gain traction quickly, but the archeological finds in the area by individuals such as Reginald Pelham Bolton, the unique geology of the hill, historical associations (both true and merely rumored), the inherent beauty of the landscape, and the views to be seen from it finally brought the city around.
+Between 1915 and the early 1940s, it purchased parcels of land that make up the park as it is today.

 The park was officially opened on May 8, 1926.
-Squatters who lived in the abandoned estates around the perimeter of the park were removed in the 1930s by Robert Moses and the Works Project Administration.
+Squatters who lived in the abandoned estates around the perimeter of the park were removed in the 1930s by Robert Moses and the Works Project Administration (WPA).
+Moses built the West Side Highway, which cuts directly through the park, and cut many of the historic tulip trees which dated back to the Revolutionary War.
 The WPA also paved over some trails and illuminated them with lampposts, many of which are now in need of repair.
 Arson and dumping have damaged the park and its integrity, as have erosion-control measures which were not well conceived.

-In 1992, the central old-growth forest area was designated as Shorakapok Preserve, after the indigenous settlement there.
+In 1992, the central, old-growth forest area was designated as Shorakapok Preserve.

 On September 15, 1995, the Inwood Hill Nature Center was dedicated and opened to the public.
 It is located near the park entrance on 218th Street and Indian Road, and is on a peninsula that was formerly connected to the Bronx mainland before the digging of the Harlem River Ship Canal.
 The center is located on Manhattan's only salt-water marsh, and has been designated as an interactive exhibit with ongoing monitoring of the natural area.
 It is also the focal point to watch the eagles that have been placed in the park to be freed when they are able to adjust to the environment.